aaronmaynard/Create2/README.md

 `Waiting for cache lock: Could not get lock /var/lib/dpkg/lock-frontend.
 It is held by process 1777 (unattended-upgr)` You can kill the process via `sudo kill -9 1777` replacing `1777` with whichever is described in the error.
 You may then run `sudo bash post-installer.sh`.

+You can view the exact process locking the resource via `ps aux | grep -i apt`.

 # Running the robot

 Create 2 Bridge